 Whites are disproportionately represented in the elderly population.
 In 1984, 91 percent of the 65-plus population were white and 9 percent were nonwhite, while in the total population, 85 percent were white and 15 percent were nonwhite (table 1-3).
-In the next century, that portion of the elderly population that is nonwhite is expected to grow.
-By 2025, 15 percent of the elderly population is expected to be nonwhite and in 2050 this figure is expected to reach 19 percent.
+In the next

-TABLE 1-3.-POPULATION 55 YEARS AND OVER BY RACE, 1984
+TABLE 1-3.-POPULATION BY RACE AND AGE, 1984